2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 What’s next

-The team has begun development of a new digital intervention for breast cancer survivors that will target positive psychological states.
-In the coming year, they will expand the use of this novel digital approach for delivering behavioral interventions to more effectively reach a broad and diverse range of women with breast cancer.
+Drs.
+Cole and Bower will continue to test and expand their digital intervention.
 In addition to this clinical work, Drs.
 Bower and Cole are developing and evaluating a new laboratory model system to test how activation of the brain’s reward system affects breast cancer growth and metastasis.
-These studies will ultimately help to refine clinical interventions that have the potential to enhance psychological well-being in breast cancer patients.
-Both lines of research are designed to establish new parameters for blocking the stress effect in the context of human breast cancer.
+Both lines of research are designed to establish new parameters for enhancing psychological well-being and blocking the stress effect for breast cancer survivors.

 Biography